chrizzo-hb/knulli-bezels/README.md

 ## 16:9 (1920x1080) bezels

 All 19:9 bezels have been adopted from [Batocera Bezels](https://github.com/batocera-linux/batocera-bezel).
 All bezels by [Duimon](https://github.com/Duimon) have been published under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
-All Bezels made by the Batocera team have been published under the [LGPL v3 License](https://www.gnu.org/licenses/lgpl-3.0.html).
+All bezels made by the Batocera team have been published under the [LGPL v3 License](https://www.gnu.org/licenses/lgpl-3.0.html).

 ## 4:3 (640x480) bezels